• Home

 The ERR inventory list tells us that the late Max Heilbronn had an apartment at 1, Place de l’Alma and a safe deposit box at the Crédit commercial de France in Mont-de-Marsan, in southwestern France.
 The Devisenschutzkommando (DSK) sent agents down to the CCF to remove the Heilbronn collection from its safe and transferred it to the ERR in Paris.
 The removal took place before February 13, 1941.

 The ERR assigned to the painting the title of “Ansicht auf Paris, 1902” under the moniker of “Heilbronn 7.”
-A card was then created for this painting confirming that it had been officially processed and indexed at the Jeu de Paume, in Paris
+A card was then created for this painting confirming that it had been officially processed and indexed at the Jeu de Paume, in Paris, a central sorting, cataloguing, displaying, and shipping point for cultural and artistic objects plundered in Paris, the neighboring regions and selected parts of France (Bordeaux region in particular and Nice).
+You can find more details on the ERR database.

 The painting was placed on an easel and photographed.
 The use of the easel is most closely identified with the Louvre annex where most objects were stored and which served as a glorified warehouse for the ERR art historians from which they would retrieve objects, bring them to the Jeu de Paume for processing and then return them to the Louvre where they awaited their fate.